Kagirinaki Zenshin

+Kagirinaki Zenshin (限りなき前進) is a 1937 Japanese drama film by Tomu Uchida based on an original idea by Yasujirō Ozu.

+Plot

 The protagonist, Tokumaru, is laid off from his corporate job.
 Unable to accept this, he convinces himself that he has actually been promoted instead.
 He begins to show up at work, acting like an important man and embarrassing his family and former co-workers.